 An introduction to the philosophical foundations of psychology.
 Topics include will, mind, sense, cognition, dreams, mental faculties, imagination, memory, and the unconscious.
-PREREQUISITE: PSYC 2000.
-OFFERED: Normally offered semester I.
+OFFERED: Fall.

 2100 Interpersonal Relationships

 An introduction to the social skills that increase interpersonal effectiveness in courtship, marriage, work, and play.
 Methods used may involve role playing, personal feedback, video recording, and group discussion.
 GRADE: CR/NC registration.